When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 1. Accession of Nicholas I to the throne

-Nicholas was the third son of Paul I. The eldest sons of Paul I - Alexander and Constantine were prepared for the throne from childhood, the younger ones - Nicholas and Michael for military service.
+Nicholas was the third son of Paul I. The eldest sons of Paul I, Alexander and Konstantin, were prepared for the throne from childhood, the younger ones, Nicholas and Mikhail, were prepared for military service.

 After the death of Paul I, his wife Empress Maria Feodorovna devoted all her time to raising children.
 She adored her older sons, carefully selected teachers for them and reverently guarded the peace and quiet in their half during class hours.
-She ran past half of the younger ones with her ears plugged: for days on end fortresses were being built there, drums were beating, trumpets were blowing, pistols were firing.
-They looked through their fingers at their pranks: military service has always been the lot of the younger in royal families.
+She ran past half of the younger ones, covering her ears: all day long, fortresses were being built there, drums were beating, trumpets were blowing, pistols were firing.
+They turned a blind eye to their pranks: the lot of the youngest in royal families was always military service.

-The teaching staff of Nikolai Pavlovich was not as brilliant as his older brothers.
-Social science teachers failed to instill in him an interest in their disciplines.
-But he was given the exact and natural sciences, and military engineering became his real passion for life.
+The teaching staff chosen for Nikolai Pavlovich was not as brilliant as his older brothers.
+His social studies teachers failed to instill in him an interest in their subjects.
+But he was gifted in the exact and natural sciences, and his real lifelong passion was military engineering.

-Military education, the hereditary passion of the Romanovs for the army, the ability to exact sciences brought results.
-Nikolai Pavlovich grew up as a whole person, with firm principles and convictions.
+Military education, the Romanovs' hereditary passion for the army, and an ability for exact sciences brought results.
+Nikolai Pavlovich grew up as an integral person, with strong principles and beliefs.
 He loved order and discipline in everything.
-In his opinion, it is necessary not to kill time in useless philosophical dreams, but to build fortresses, bridges, roads.
-Nicholas in everyday life was unusually modest.
-His life was strictly regulated: he got up early, slept on a bed stuffed with hay, covered himself with a soldier's overcoat, worked hard, was moderate in food.
-The attitude towards Nicholas I of his contemporaries and descendants was ambiguous: some called him a rude martinet, others a genius of Russian history.
+In his opinion, one should not kill time in useless philosophical dreams, but build fortresses, bridges, and roads.
+Nikolai was unusually modest in everyday life.
+His life was strictly regulated: he got up early, slept on a bed filled with hay, covered himself with a soldier's overcoat, worked a lot, and was moderate in food.
+The attitude of his contemporaries and descendants towards Nicholas I was ambiguous: some called him a rude martinet, others a genius of Russian history.
 The accession of Nicholas I to the throne was accompanied by dramatic events.

-On October 1825, Alexander I died unexpectedly in Taganrog.
+On October 1825, Alexander I unexpectedly died in Taganrog.
 He had no heirs.
-His successor was to be his brother Konstantin Pavlovich, but he renounced the throne in favor of his younger brother Nikolai Pavlovich.
-Having no communication from Constantine himself, Nicholas refused to take the throne until a letter was received from Warsaw in which his brother confirmed his unconditional renunciation of royal power.
-Constantine avoided public renunciation.
+His successor was supposed to be his brother Konstantin Pavlovich, but he abandoned the throne in favor of his younger brother Nikolai Pavlovich.
+Having no messages from Constantine himself, Nicholas refused to ascend the throne until a letter was received from Warsaw in which his brother confirmed his unconditional renunciation of royal power.
+Konstantin avoided public renunciation.
 He even refused to come to St. Petersburg on the day of the oath to the new tsar, believing that a written act was quite enough.
-All this was the reason for the interregnum in the country, which dragged on for three weeks and ended with the announcement of Nicholas as Russian tsar.
-However, the very first step to the throne, on which the next Tsar Romanov ascended, was stained with blood.
-This time, the shots were directed at the guardsmen who had come to the aid of his ancestors so many times.
+All this was the reason for the interregnum in the country, which lasted for three weeks and ended with the announcement of Nicholas as Tsar of Russia.
+However, already the first step to the throne, to which the next Tsar Romanov ascended, was stained with blood.
+This time the shots were aimed at the guards who had come to the aid of his ancestors so many times.

-On the morning of December 14, 1825, when the manifesto on Nicholas' accession to the throne was published, the majority in the guard immediately swore allegiance to the new emperor.
-But several guards regiments refused the oath and gathered on the Senate Square.
+On the morning of December 14, 1825, when the manifesto on Nicholas’s accession to the throne was published, the majority of the guard immediately swore allegiance to the new emperor.
+But several guards regiments refused the oath and gathered on Senate Square.

 They demanded the abolition of royal power and the introduction of a democratic form of government.
 They tried to persuade the rebels, but to no avail.
-Then the order was given to shoot at the rebels with cannons.
-Many remained lying right there on the square, the rest fled.
+Then the order was given to shoot at the rioters from cannons.
+Many remained lying right there in the square, the rest fled.

 By evening, all the main instigators were arrested.
-These were representatives of the highest nobility, who dreamed of making Russia free from autocracy, freeing the peasants from serfdom, and making trials open.
-For this purpose, they created secret societies in Russia, at whose meetings the plan of the uprising was drawn up.
-It was decided to refuse the oath to the new king and come forward with their own demands.
+These were representatives of the highest nobility who dreamed of making Russia free from autocracy, freeing the peasants from serfdom, and making trials open.
+For this purpose, they created secret societies in Russia, at whose meetings the plan for the uprising was drawn up.
+It was decided to refuse the oath to the new king and make his demands.

-The freedom-loving ideas proclaimed by Russian aristocrats were the trend of Europe, along which many Russians marched during the time of Alexander I. They had a chance to see and hear a lot of things that they wanted to create in their homeland.
-Among the members of the secret societies, later called the Decembrists, there were many people of foreign origin.
-Mostly immigrants from Germany: Anton von Delvig, Wilhelm Küchelbecker, Paul von Pestel, Kondraty Ryleev.
+The freedom-loving ideas proclaimed by Russian aristocrats were the spirit of Europe, through which many Russians walked during the time of Alexander I. They had a chance to see and hear a lot of things that they wanted to create in their homeland.
+Among the members of secret societies, later called Decembrists, there were many people of foreign origin.
+Mostly immigrants from Germany: Anton von Delwig, Wilhelm Kuchelbecker, Paul von Pestel, Kondraty Ryleev.

-However, the ideas of progress that came from the West were not destined to come true, and the punishment for these ideas turned out to be very cruel.
+However, the ideas of progress that came from the West were not destined to come true, and reprisals for these ideas turned out to be very cruel.

-The High Commission of Inquiry was set up to investigate the case.
-120 people were detained, whom the tsar ordered to be put in a fortress and tried in a closed court.
-He personally took part in the interrogations of the arrested.
+A Supreme Commission of Inquiry was established to investigate the case.
+120 people were detained, whom the king ordered to be imprisoned in the fortress and tried in a closed court.
+He personally took part in the interrogations of those arrested.
 He ordered five of them to be hanged.
 Among those executed were Pestel and Ryleev.
-More than a hundred participants in the rebellion were sent to hard labor in Siberia or the far North, where the conditions of detention were very strict.
+More than a hundred participants in the rebellion were exiled to hard labor in Siberia or the far North, where conditions of detention were very strict.

 The difficult events of the first day of the reign of Nicholas I made a depressing impression on everyone.
-With a harsh reprisal against the Decembrists, the new emperor wanted to emphasize the power and impregnability of tsarist power, although, undoubtedly, he also felt human pity for the rebels, even tried to alleviate their plight and showed some attention to their families.
-For example, he assigned a life pension to the three-year-old daughter of the executed Ryleyev and sent Zhukovsky, the court poet and educator of his son, to Siberia, ordering him to give all kinds of relief to the exiles, but in no case on behalf of the emperor, but on his own.
+By harsh reprisal against the Decembrists, the new emperor wanted to emphasize the power and inaccessibility of the royal power, although, undoubtedly, he also felt human pity for the rebels, even tried to alleviate their fate and showed some attention to their families.
+For example, he assigned a lifelong pension to the three-year-old daughter of the executed Ryleev and sent Zhukovsky, the court poet and educator of his son, to Siberia, ordering all kinds of relief to be given to the exiles, but in no case on behalf of the emperor, but on his own.

-For Nicholas I, the main thing was the observance of law, and the mere thought of overthrowing order aroused panic fear in him.
-He believed that the king must be feared.
-Emperor Nicholas considered retribution his duty, and the so-called "revolution" the greatest danger to Russia.
+For Nicholas I, the main thing was compliance with the law, and the mere thought of overthrowing order aroused panic in him.
+He believed that the king should be feared.
+Emperor Nicholas considered retribution his duty, and the so-called “revolution” as the greatest danger for Russia.

-The day of December 14 made an indelible impression on Nicholas I, which was clearly reflected in the whole character of his reign.
+The day of December 14 made an indelible impression on Nicholas I, which clearly affected the entire character of his reign.

 2. Russia during the reign of Nicholas I

-Nicholas ascended the throne, inspired by the idea of serving the state, and the rebellion on December 14 broke its implementation in two directions.
-On the one hand, Nikolai saw a danger to his own rights, and therefore, from his point of view, to the state as a whole from social forces that wanted transformations.
-This predetermined the distinctly protective character of the government.
-On the other hand, from the materials of interrogations of the Decembrists, their notes and letters addressed to Nikolai, they formed his idea of the need for reforms, but moderate and cautious, carried out exclusively by the autocratic authorities to ensure the stability and prosperity of the state.
+Nicholas ascended the throne, inspired by the idea of serving the state, and the rebellion on December 14 refracted its implementation in two directions.
+On the one hand, Nikolai saw a danger to his own rights, and therefore, from his point of view, to the state as a whole from social forces that wanted transformation.
+This predetermined the distinctly protective nature of the government.
+On the other hand, from the materials of interrogations of the Decembrists, their notes and letters addressed to Nicholas, he formed an idea of the need for reforms, but moderate and cautious ones, carried out exclusively by the autocratic government to ensure the stability and prosperity of the state.

-The emperor began to reorganize the system of state administration.
-A huge role in his reign began to play his own imperial majesty's office.
-It was created by Alexander I to consider petitions to the highest name.
-Nicholas I significantly expanded its functions, giving it the importance of the highest governing body of the state.
+The Emperor began to restructure the system of government.
+His Imperial Majesty's own office began to play a huge role in his reign.
+It was created by Alexander I to consider petitions addressed to the highest name.
+Nicholas I significantly expanded its functions, giving it the significance of the highest governing body of the state.
 In 1826, the office was divided into 5 departments.
-Of particular importance was the III branch - the secret police under the leadership of Count A.Kh.
-Benckendorff.
-Under the leadership of the III department were: detective and investigation on political affairs; control over literature, theater and periodicals; struggle against the Old Believers and sectarianism.
+The III Department, the secret police under the leadership of Count A.Kh., acquired particular importance.
+Benckendorf.
+Under the leadership of the III department were: investigation and investigation of political cases; control over literature, theater and periodicals; fight against Old Believers and sectarianism.

-At the very beginning of his reign, Nicholas I declared that he wanted to put the law at the basis of state administration.
-To do this, he decided to put Russian legislation in order, which has not been done since the time of Alexei Mikhailovich.
-Under Nicholas I, the “Complete Collection of Laws of the Russian Empire” was published, which contained about thirty thousand laws, starting with the “Council Code” of Tsar Alexei Mikhailovich.
+At the very beginning of his reign, Nicholas I stated that he wanted to base public administration on the law.
+To do this, he decided to put Russian legislation in order, which had not been done since the time of Alexei Mikhailovich.
+Under Nicholas I, the “Complete Collection of Laws of the Russian Empire” was published, which contained about thirty thousand laws, starting with the “Conciliar Code” of Tsar Alexei Mikhailovich.
 Nicholas I introduced the death penalty into criminal law - it was his personal initiative.
-He banned all kinds of sects, encouraging the restoration of churches.
-The protective measures of the first years of the reign of Nicholas I included the publication in 1826 of a new censorship charter, which consisted of more than 200 paragraphs, significantly exceeding in severity the censorship rules of the Alexander time.
-In society, this charter was called "cast iron".
-However, already in 1828 it was replaced by a more moderate one, in which the censors were advised to consider the direct meaning of the speech, not allowing themselves to arbitrarily interpret it.
-At the same time, an unspoken order was made in the gendarme department, according to which persons subjected to censorship punishment fell under the covert supervision of the police.
+He also banned all kinds of sects, encouraging the restoration of churches.
+The protective measures of the first years of the reign of Nicholas I included the publication in 1826 of a new censorship charter, consisting of more than 200 paragraphs, which significantly exceeded the censorship rules of Alexander’s time in severity.
+In society, this charter was called “cast iron”.
+However, already in 1828 it was replaced by a more moderate one, in which censors were advised to consider the direct meaning of speech, without allowing themselves to arbitrarily interpret it.
+At the same time, a secret order was made to the gendarmerie department, according to which persons subject to censorship punishment came under secret police surveillance.
 All these measures served to combat the “spirit of freethinking” that spread during the reign of Alexander I.

 During the reign of Nicholas I, the first railways appeared in Russia.
-In October 1837, the first section between St. Petersburg and Tsarskoye Selo was completed, twenty-three kilometers long, and fourteen years later, trains began to run between St. Petersburg and Moscow.
+In October 1837, the first section between St. Petersburg and Tsarskoye Selo, twenty-three kilometers long, was completed, and fourteen years later trains began running between St. Petersburg and Moscow.

 Several technical higher educational institutions were opened in the country, but the freedom of universities was somewhat curtailed.
-Student enrollment is limited, tuition fees are increased, only poor nobles were exempted from it.
+Student enrollment was limited, tuition fees were increased, and only poor nobles were exempt.

 Peasant question

 Nicholas I considered the issue of serfdom to be the most important.
-At the beginning of his reign, he was constantly occupied with the idea of liberating the peasants, he agreed that serfdom was evil.
+At the beginning of his reign, he was constantly occupied with the thought of liberating the peasants; he agreed that serfdom was evil.
 Nicholas I wanted to abolish serfdom, but in such a way as not to cause the slightest damage or offense to the landowners.
-However, over the thirty years of his reign, he could not come up with anything in this direction.
+However, during the thirty years of his reign he could not come up with anything in this direction.

-The government issued a number of laws that emphasized that "a serf is not a simple property of a private person, but, above all, a subject of the state."
+The government issued a number of laws that emphasized that “a serf is not the mere property of a private individual, but, above all, a subject of the state.”

-· In 1827, a law was issued according to which, if a peasant had less than 4.5 acres per capita in a noble estate, then such a peasant either passed into state administration, or into a free city state.
+· In 1827, a law was passed according to which, if a peasant owned less than 4.5 dessiatines per capita on a noble estate, then such a peasant either transferred to government administration or to a free urban state.

-· In 1833, a decree was issued prohibiting the sale of peasants at auction and the sale of individual family members, it was forbidden to pay private debts to serfs without land.
+· In 1833, a decree was issued banning the sale of peasants at auction and the sale of individual family members; it was forbidden to pay private debts to serfs without land.

-· In March 1835, a "Secret Committee was established to find means to improve the condition of peasants of various ranks."
+· In March 1835, a “Secret Committee to find means to improve the condition of peasants of various ranks” was established.

-· In 1841, the peasant family was recognized as an inseparable legal structure, and peasants were forbidden to be sold separately from the family.
+· In 1841, the peasant family was recognized as an indissoluble legal entity, and peasants were prohibited from being sold separately from the family.

-· In 1842, the Decree on obligated peasants was issued, which allowed the landowner to release peasants into the wild, providing them with land for temporary use in response to certain duties or dues.
+· In 1842, the Decree on Obligated Peasants was issued, which allowed the landowner to set the peasants free by providing them with land for temporary use in response to certain duties or rent.

-· In 1848, a law was passed giving peasants the right, with the consent of the landowner, to acquire immovable property.
+· In 1848, a law was passed giving peasants the right, with the consent of the landowner, to acquire real estate.

-All further measures of the government of Nicholas I went in two directions: the organization of the life of the state peasants and the streamlining of the position of the landlord peasants.
-Taxable state peasants were considered personally free rural class.
-In practice, the government treated them as their serfs.
-The Ministry of Finance, which was entrusted with their organization, considered the state peasants only a source of budget revenues.
-During the reign of Alexander I and Nicholas I, criticism of the autocrats as the guardians of serfdom intensified among the nobility.
-Alexander I in 1803 issued a decree "On free cultivators", Nicholas I in 1842 issued a decree "On obligated peasants", which allowed the landowner to voluntarily release his peasants to freedom.
+All further measures of the government of Nicholas I went in two directions: organizing the life of state peasants and streamlining the position of landowner peasants.
+The state-owned peasants, subject to taxes, were considered a personally free rural class.
+In practice, the government treated them as its serfs.
+The Ministry of Finance, which was entrusted with their organization, considered state peasants only a source of budget revenue.
+During the reign of Alexander I and Nicholas I, criticism of the autocrats as guardians of serfdom intensified among the nobility.
+Alexander I in 1803 issued a decree “On free cultivators”, Nicholas I in 1842 issued a decree “On obligated peasants”, which allowed the landowner to voluntarily release his peasants.
 But the consequences of these decrees were insignificant.
-From 1804 to 1855, only 116,000 serfs were set free by the landlords.
-This testified that the landlords were primarily interested in maintaining serfdom.
+From 1804 to 1855, the landowners released only 116 thousand serfs.
+This indicated that landowners were primarily interested in preserving serfdom.

 Attempts to resolve the peasant issue during the reign of Nicholas I show that even the tsar, who tried to be an autocrat in the full sense of the word, could not show intransigence towards the nobility, contrary to his own views.
-Within the framework of the obsolete system, life went its own way in complete contradiction to the protective principles of the Nikolaev policy.
-The economy of the empire entered new ways of development.
-New branches of industry arose: sugar beet in the south, engineering and weaving in the central part of the country.
-The Central Russian industrial region stands out, which is increasingly fed by the purchase of grain in the agricultural provinces.
-In defiance of government measures, the diversity of students in the universities is increasing, and the middle social strata are becoming stronger.
+Within the framework of the outdated system, life went its own way in complete contradiction with the protective principles of Nikolaev's policy.
+The economy of the empire was entering new paths of development.
+New industries arose: beet sugar in the south, mechanical engineering and weaving industry in the central part of the country.
+The Central Russian industrial region stands out, which increasingly feeds itself on the purchase of grain from agricultural provinces.
+In defiance of government measures, the diversity of students at universities is increasing, and the middle social strata are becoming stronger.
 The authorities had to reckon with the new needs of the country.

 And all this happened against the backdrop of a deepening crisis of serfdom.
-In the reign of Nicholas I, the economic and social foundations on which the autocracy had matured finally disintegrated.
-In acute distrust of social forces: to the conservative - for their degeneration, to the progressive - for their revolutionary nature, the tsarist government tried to live a self-sufficient life, bringing the autocracy to the personal dictatorship of the emperor.
-He considered the administration of the state according to his personal will and personal views to be the direct work of the autocrat.
+During the reign of Nicholas I, the economic and social foundations on which the autocracy grew up finally decomposed.
+In acute distrust of social forces: conservative - for their degeneration, progressive - for their revolutionary nature, the tsarist government tried to live a self-sufficient life, bringing the autocracy to the personal dictatorship of the emperor.
+He considered governing the state according to his personal will and personal views as a direct matter of the autocrat.

-But it would be an oversimplification to judge the 30-year reign of Nicholas I only as a time of gloomy reaction.
-The Nikolaev era was a period of genuine flowering of Russian literature and art.
-It was at that time that A.S.
+But it would be simplistic to judge the 30-year reign of Nicholas I only as a time of gloomy reaction.
+The Nicholas era was a period of genuine flowering of Russian literature and art.
+It was at that time that A.S. was creating.
 Pushkin and V.A.
 Zhukovsky, N.V.
 Gogol and M.Yu.
 Lermontov, K. Bryullov and A. Ivanov created their masterpieces.

-Domestic scientific thought successfully developed.
-The works of G.I.
-Hess, N.N.
+Domestic scientific thought developed successfully.
+The glory of Russian chemical science was the works of G.I.
+Gessa, N.N.
 Zinina, A.A.
-Resurrection.
-In 1828, refined platinum was obtained for the first time.
-In 1842, K. K. Klaus discovered a previously unknown metal, which received, in honor of Russia, the name "ruthenium".
+Voskresensky.
+In 1828, purified platinum was first obtained.
+In 1842, K. K. Klaus discovered a previously unknown metal, which received the name “ruthenium” in honor of Russia.
 In the 30s of the 19th century, the Pulkovo Observatory was opened.
 The outstanding Russian mathematician N.I.
 Lobachevsky created the theory of non-Euclidean geometry.
 In the field of physics and electrical engineering, remarkable results were achieved by B.S.
 Jacobi.
 The network of medical institutions expanded, domestic surgery represented by N.Y.
-Pirogova has reached world fame.
+Pirogova achieved world fame.

 Culture and art

-Nicholas I, who sought to put all aspects of the country's life under personal control, paid great attention to national culture and art.
-The emperor himself was a great lover and connoisseur of painting, he collected rare paintings, both by Russian and foreign artists.
+Nicholas I, who sought to bring all aspects of the country's life under personal control, paid great attention to national culture and art.
+The emperor himself was a great lover and connoisseur of painting, collecting rare paintings by both Russian and foreign artists.

-The favorite brainchild of Nicholas I was the Alexandrinsky Theater, which experienced a heyday in the 30-40s of the 19th century.
+The favorite brainchild of Nicholas I was the Alexandrinsky Theater, which experienced its heyday in the 30s and 40s of the 19th century.

 The Russian stage was enriched at that time by the works of N.V.
 Gogol, I.S.
-Turgenev, A.N.
+Turgeneva, A.N.
 Ostrovsky, M.I.
 Glinka.
-Stage art has reached special heights.
+The performing arts have reached special heights.

-Significant changes took place in the architectural appearance of the empire.
-The departure of classicism and its replacement by a national, although not very original, style is symbolic for the Nikolaev time.
-Nicholas I had a special predilection for architecture.
-Not a single project of a public building was carried out without his personal approval.
+Significant changes occurred in the architectural appearance of the empire.
+The departure of classicism and its replacement by a national, although not very original, style is symbolic of Nicholas’s time.
+Nicholas I had a special passion for architecture.
+Not a single public building project was carried out without his personal approval.

 In 1834<#"300" src="doc_zip1.jpg" />